Test Case Categories

 Each Test Case Result will have a detailed format, including a Status, Category, and Reason.
 This will help you focus your efforts and identify the reason behind test results at a higher level.

-For example, we have a Error
+For example, we have an Error

 status that makes it very clear to you which Test Cases require your analysis.